teguhteja/odoo-addons/README.md

 # odoo-addons
 Odoo Addons from some tutorial.
-For now in v17
+Currently in v17